 Outdoor sectional building manufacturer in the south east of England.
 Providing garden sheds, workshops and summerhouses, with free delivery within the south east along with a shed installation service.

-How To Build A Shed - Part 3 Building & Installing Rafters34:32Shannon from http://www.house-improvements.com/shed shows you how to build a shed from start to finish. this video shows how to build the rafters for the roof.
+How To Build A Shed - Part 1 Building The Floor22:52Shannon from http://www.house-improvements.com/shed shows you how to build a shed from start to finish. this episode shows you how to construct the base. see our other videos on wood framing...